Metula is Israel’s northernmost town. It is right next to the border with Lebanon. And on a clear day, you can see Lebanon and Syria.

 Attractions in Metula

-- The Peasant House Museusm – The Peasant House in Metula is a house from 1896.
-In the museum rooms, there are items, collected from the elders of the colony since then, that illustrate their life.
-In the yard you can find agricultural and labor tools, which were used during the period.
+- The Peasant House Museum – The Peasant House in Metula is a house from 1896.
+In the museum rooms, there are items collected from the elders of the colony since then that illustrate their life.
+In the yard, you can find agricultural and labor tools used during the period.

 - Canada Center is a recreation center with pools and ice skating.

-- Dado Observation Point at Mount Tsfiya provides stunning views of the Galilee, Golan, and Lebanon.
+- Dado Observation Point at Mount Tsfiya provides stunning views of Galilee, Golan, and Lebanon.

 - Walking on Ha-Rishonim Street

-- There are many national park and nature reserves in this area.
-You can see all of them on the interactive map above, and the closest is Ayun Stream Nature Reserve.
+- There are many national parks and nature reserves in this area.
+You can see them on the interactive map above, and the closest is Ayun Stream Nature Reserve.

 And this is The Council House:

-Overall, they are pretty similar to buildings in other cities founded by Baron Edmond de Rothschild.
+Overall, they resemble buildings in other cities founded by Baron Edmond de Rothschild.
 For example, Zichron Yaacov and Rosh Pina.

 Several additional photos: